J. T. Smith (wrestler): Retirement

 Smith retired after leaving ECW to pursue a career that allowed him to devote more time to his personal life and family.
 As of 2012, Smith was employed as an instructional support technologist at a community college in Virginia.

 Smith made an in-ring appearance at Ring of Honor's event All Star Extravaganza on November 9, 2002, where he was interviewed by Gary Michael Capetta, only to be interrupted by Special K.

 Smith appeared at both of the ECW reunion shows in June 2005.
 On June 10 at Hardcore Homecoming, he accompanied fellow former F.B.I. member Tracy Smothers to ringside for his match with The Blue Meanie and enabled Smothers to win when he struck Meanie with a pair of brass knuckles.
 Two days later at ECW One Night Stand, an ECW reunion show created by World Wrestling Entertainment, Smith and several other F.B.I. members accompanied Little Guido to ringside as he faced Super Crazy and Yoshihiro Tajiri in a three-way dance, but were unable to prevent him from being pinned and eliminated by Tajiri.

-Smith attributes having suffered between ten-to-sixteen concussions due to his time spent in the professional wrestling industry.
+Smith attributes having suffered between ten and sixteen concussions due to his time spent in the professional wrestling industry.